tianrui-qi/SCOS-BP/README.md

 [presentation](https://cdn.jsdelivr.net/gh/tianrui-qi/SCOS-BP@main/asset/presentation.pdf)
-for a quick overview and web app at [scos-bp.streamlit.app](https://scos-bp.streamlit.app) for interactive visualization of results.
+for a quick overview and web app at [scos-bp.streamlit.app](https://scos-bp.streamlit.app) for interactive visualization of results
+(may take a few seconds to load on first visit).

 ## Installation